The Case Against "Try This" Debugging

 Conclusion

-Sometimes we have to try things.
+Sometimes, you gotta try things.
 We’ve all been there.
 Resilience is important.
+Solutions matter.

 But throwing things at a wall isn’t engineering.
+It’s slow, it robs us of learning, and it produces bugs and bad code.
 I want “try this” to be the very last thing we try.
 We’ve lost the plot.
 Let’s take a break or go home.